Kots Kaal Pato

-Kots Kaal Pato (Strangle the Duck) was an event held annually in the town of Citilcum, located in the municipality of Izamal, within the state of Yucatán, Mexico.
+Kots Kaal Pato was an event held annually in the town of Citilcum, located in the municipality of Izamal, within the state of Yucatán, Mexico.
 In it, piñatas stuffed with live animals were broken and ducks were hung from a wooden structure to later behead them.
 Since 2016, as a result of the efforts of Humane Society International Mexico and local organizations, the event no longer has this type of practices, instead featuring various sports and cultural activities.

 History

 The origin or meaning of this tradition is unknown.
 According to an interview conducted by Vice magazine, one of the oldest inhabitants of the town declared: "We do not know the origin of the tradition.
 I learned it from my parents and my parents from their parents."
 Previously, it was held around a large tree located in the center of the town, but when it was knocked down in 2002 by Hurricane Isidore, the event was moved to a nearby park.